DimitarMitrevski/blog_project/README.md

 - cd to server folder
 - npm install
 - npm start

 **The server will run on port 5000, and you will need to make changes in the client/src/api/index.js to point to https://localhost:5000/posts not to the hosted url.
+**Also you will need to configure your own Mongo DB connecntion in the .env file, please check the .env.example file.

 #### To see the live demo of the application please follow the link bellow
 [My blog.mk](http://moj-blog.netlify.app/)